Biblical Ministries, B.S.

 |CEED 312||Christian Ministry Skills||3|

 |CEED 313||Christian Ministry Discipleship||3|

 |CEED 330||Biblical Interpretation and Teaching||3|

 |Select 6 credits of upper-division BBST or CEED elective courses||6|

-BBST 365 is a course with a variety of different sections, but students with the Biblical Ministries major are to take the specific section entitled "Methods of Bible Study."
+BBST 365 is a course with a variety of different sections.
+Biblical Ministries majors are required to take the specific section entitled "Methods of Bible Study."